ehotaling/Disease_Prediction/Readme.md

 - **Local NLP Exploration (Deferred):** Revisit the use of local open-source models for symptom interpretation if offline capability becomes critical and more powerful local models or fine-tuning techniques are explored (see "Evaluation of Local T5 Model" section).

 ### D. Summary
-- The models demonstrate reasonable baseline performance (accuracies ~83-87%, macro F1 ~80-84%) on a large, complex, and imbalanced dataset featuring 748 disease classes and 377 symptoms.
-- This indicates the models are learning meaningful patterns beyond simple memorization seen in the previous idealized dataset.
+- The models demonstrate reasonable baseline performance (accuracies ~84-86%, Macro F1 ~78-84%) on a large, complex, and imbalanced dataset featuring 748 disease classes and 377 symptoms.- This indicates the models are learning meaningful patterns beyond simple memorization seen in the previous idealized dataset.
 - Current development focuses on integrating dynamic treatment generation and establishing robust training/evaluation pipelines, while future work will target performance improvement through feature engineering, model tuning, and advanced evaluation techniques.

 ### E. Note on Feature Reduction and Model Reliability